b3-exmo/b3-exmo.github.io/docs/Doctrines/Doctrine.md

 - **Policy** is more secular.
 Rules, handbooks, organization of the worldly organization that is the LDS church.
 Possibly not what can be ascribed to God, but...
 I suppose they'd be philosophies of men, mingled with scripture.

 Here's where problems arise.
 The canon book of scripture with modern revelation isn't called *Policy & Covenants*.
 Things found there are *doctrinal*.
-Things like [the stocks for people to buy and fund Joseph Smith’s mansion](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/124?id=p71-p72&lang=eng#p71), virginity being a [[DC 132#61 - 63|circumvention against adultery]], God [abandoning you if you're disobedient](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/95?id=p12&lang=eng#p12), and clearly outlining [[Falsifiability#Second Coming timeframe|the year of Christ's return]].
+Things like [the stocks for people to buy and fund Joseph Smith’s mansion](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/124?id=p71-p72&lang=eng#p71), virginity being a [[DC 132#61 - 63|circumvention against adultery]], God [abandoning you if you're disobedient](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/95?id=p12&lang=eng#p12), and clearly outlining [[Second Coming#When will it be?|the year of Christ's return]].
 Doctrinal.
 Unchanging.

 If simple "policy" can keep somebody from participating in saving ordinances, then policy carries the same weight as doctrine.